The Untapped Power of Linguistic Diversity

 April is National Bilingual/Multilingual Learner Advocacy Month.
 It is meant to be a celebration.
 But this year, it should also be a reckoning.

-We are elevating multilingual learners in rhetoric—while weakening the systems designed to support them.
+We are elevating multilingual learners, but is it rhetoric?
 With the closure of OELA and more than 200 literacy-related policies and laws across over 40 states with minimal attention to multilingual learners, the contradiction is no longer subtle.

 I’ve sat in district rooms where leaders debated literacy strategy for hours—phonics scope, assessment calendars, intervention tiers—and never once asked how the plan would work for a student still developing English.